Taseen08/Taseen08/README.md

   "goal" : "Build impactful software that sets a million smiles" }
 ```

-- Feel free to reach me out for any new ideas or projects!
+- Feel free to reach out to me:) Let's have a chat about internships, startups, tech, and/or food!
 - 📫 My email: ataseen@uwaterloo.ca
 <h3 align="left">Connect with me:</h3>
 <p align="left">